Frowtchie/League-Stats/docs/index.md

 ## Project vs. Live Data

 This site is static (built by MkDocs) and does **not** call the Riot API.
-All dynamic analysis still happens locally via the CLI (and forthcoming GUI).
+All dynamic analysis still happens locally via the CLI and the GUI.
 To publish example charts on the site you can:

 1. Generate PNGs locally in the `output/` directory
 2. Commit selected images under `docs/examples/` (create if needed)